Jfallin97/Pokedexcli/README.md

 Thise project used Clause in order to help break down functions step by step.
 Code was not copied, however, the idea of some functions were walked through without code.
+(CORRECTION: I did use code from the assignment itself.
+Specifically, the testing portion.)